Energy

 SDG 13 SDG 11 SDG 7

-As part of our effort to reduce carbon emissions, KAUST has pledged to reduce campus energy consumption by 10% between 2015 and 2025, across several fronts.
+As part of our effort to reduce overall energy consumption, KAUST has pledged to reduce campus energy consumption by 10% between 2015 and 2025, across several fronts.

 energy monitoring